kompetenzbolzen/termgl/Readme.md

 # engine (the most creative name I could come up with)

 engine is a library for displaying ASCII-graphics in a text console.
-For more information on how to use, consult the documentation (`make doc`) and look at the example program in `test.cpp`.
+For more information on how to use, consult the documentation (`make doc`) and look at the example programs in `example/`.

 ## Compiling the library